vivekuk/TBDataProject/README.md

 -   No Correlation (0):   There is no linear relationship between the variables.

-## understandings : From the heat map we can observe that,
+## Observations : From the heat map we can observe that,

 1. The correlation coefficient of 0.54 between Year and New TB Cases indicates a positive relationship, signifying that the number of new TB cases is consistently increasing year by year.